-All Bellevue College Parent Education programs will be online for fall quarter 2020.
+All Bellevue College Parent Education programs are online as of March 2021 and until it is safe to meet in-person.
+(We definitely hope to be in-person for fall 2021.)
 Here is an overview of what you can expect.

 Every program includes great learning opportunities for children: